-Term Term 1 Term 2 Term 3 Term 4 Topic Evolution of Rock Music Film Music and Multimedia Music Through The Ages Today's Hits Description of task Assessment Task 1 - Listening Students will listen to a piece of music and answer a series of questions that ask them to identify and describe the use of the concepts of music - using appropriate metalanguage and graphic notation.
-Assessment Task 2 - Composition (Storyboard and audio to accompany) Students will create a storyboard that evokes two contrasting moods AND compose their own music using an online looping program to suit their story board Assessment Task 3 - START Performance (ongoing) Students will be assessed in performance several times throughout the year on keyboard, guitar, bass guitar and drums.
-This task is the culmination of their best result on each instrument.
-Assessment Task 3 - FINISH Performance (ongoing) Students will be assessed in performance several times throughout the year on keyboard, guitar, bass guitar and drums.
-This task is the culmination of their best result on each instrument.
-Outcomes 4.7, 4.8, 4.9, 4.10 4.4, 4.5, 4.6 4.1, 4.2, 4.3 4.1, 4.2, 4.3 Date Term 1,Week 9 - in class Term 2, Week 8 NEXT TERM Term 4, Week 3 - in class
+Term Term 1 Term 2 Term 3 Term 4 Topic Evolution of Rock Music A look at the history of Rock and Roll, and the musical concepts used in the genre.
+Music Through The Ages (Weeks 1-5) This unit explores the Baroque and Classical periods in Music with a focus on key composers and works Film Music - (Weeks 6-10) This unit of work is designed to continue to develop the student's understanding of musical concepts through the exploration of Film Film/Video Game Music This unit of work is designed to continue to develop the student's understanding of musical concepts through the exploration of Film/Video Game Music.
+Pop Hits This unit explores current hits selected by the class and teacher, looking at the development of student skills on various instruments.
+Description of task Assessment Task 1 - Listening Students will listen to a piece of music and answer a series of questions that ask them to identify and describe the use of the concepts of music - using appropriate metalanguage and graphic notation.
+Skill Development Assessment Task 2 - Composition Students will compose a Film Score for a chosen scene using the online program: BandLab The score needs to convey mood, setting and character Assessment Task 3 - FINISH Students will perform two pieces of music to be assessed, one solo and one ensemble The solo piece will be from term 3's topic (Film/Video Games) and the ensemble piece will be a Pop Hit Outcomes 4.7, 4.8, 4.9, 4.10 4.4, 4.5, 4.6 4.1, 4.2, 4.3 4.1, 4.2, 4.3 Date Term 1, Week 9 - in class Term 3, Week 5 - Online Term 4, Week 2- in class

-Personal Development, Health and Physical Education (Health): Year 8
+Personal Development, Health and Physical Education (Health ) : Year 8